-The Small Grants for Rural Communities program will help the numerous grassroots organisations who work tirelessly to support Blue Mountains communities.
-From local projects, capacity building events, cultural activities and more, the grants will help to fund projects that contribute to the vitality of our community.
+The Strengthening Rural Communities program helps the numerous grassroots organisations who work tirelessly to support Blue Mountains communities.
+From local projects, capacity building events, cultural activities and more, the grants help to fund projects that contribute to the vitality of our community.

-A number of not-for-profit organisations have received funding through the Small Grants for Rural Communities program, including:
+A number of not-for-profit organisations have received funding through the Strengthening Rural Communities program, including:

 - The Blue Mountains Food Co-Op